…And why you’re inviting risk into your trading.

 I hate new jeans.
-I like the old, broken-in ones – the pair that I spent five years getting comfortable in.
-I honestly don’t notice if they start to get holes.
+The old, broken-in ones are my favorite, the pair that I spent five years getting comfortable in.
+Honestly, I didn’t notice when they started to get holes.
 However, my significant other does.
 I’m glad she notices the things that I don’t.
 Sometimes you don’t know how much discomfort or disrepair you are in until someone else points it out.

 You may be on the fence about your decision to buy a new trading computer.
 I know it’s not easy to relinquish your broken-in computer, but maybe you’re in a bit of discomfort with your current setup.
 Are you hesitating to upgrade for any of the following reasons?

 Hesitation #1.
 Your Trading Computer Still Works

 My buddy has this 83’ Honda Accord that he won’t get rid of.
 It was his first car and he’s managed to keep it all this time.
 Mind you, it’s not his primary car.
 The ol’ Accord can’t be trusted for more than a short mile or two drive anymore.
 It’s just too risky to go any further than that.
 I won’t disclose specifics, but I have a feeling there is some duct tape holding parts of that car together.

 Trading on an outdated computer is just as risky as commuting to work in my buddy’s Accord.
 In fact, you are just inviting risk to show up right in the middle of your trading day.
 You may have a computer that works, but is it secure enough for trading?
 Does your computer ever freeze, or shut down spontaneously?
 Does your computer load programs slowly?
 Is your computer more than 5 years old?
 Odds are your computer is outdated and most likely not suited for trading.
 It is time to upgrade your trading computer, check out our desktop trading computers here.

 Hesitation #2.
 Transferring Data To A New Trading Computer